-The 479 sworn members (authorized), of the Saskatoon Police Service are supported by 69.5 Special Constables, 141.03 full time civilian employees and several formally recognized volunteers.
+The 492 sworn members (authorized), of the Saskatoon Police Service are supported by 71.5 Special Constables, 144.33 full time civilian employees and several formally recognized volunteers.
 They are committed to fulfilling the Services' Mission Statement, guided at all times by the integrity set out in the Core Values.
-The R.C.M.P.
-Drug Unit and Criminal Intelligence Unit are also integrated with the Saskatoon Police Service.

-As well, the Saskatoon Police Service (SPS) is partnered with the RCMP to form the Integrated Crime Reduction Team, and the Criminal Intelligence Section.
+As well, the Saskatoon Police Service (SPS) is partnered with the RCMP to form the Integrated Criminal Intelligence Section and the Internet Child Exploitation Section (ICE).
 The SPS is also partnered with other police agencies to form Combined Traffic Services Saskatchewan (CTSS) for regional traffic enforcement in the Saskatoon area.